BayLibre/Copilot/doc/source/index.rst

 Welcome to Copilot's documentation!
 ===================================

-Copilot is a small device to control power and UART of a Device Under Test.
-It is connected to a PC with a single USB connection and another USB or Jack connection for power switching.
+Copilot is a small device used to control the power and UART of a Device Under Test (DUT).
+Copilot is controlled and powered by a PC using a single USB-C connection.
+It controls the DUT power supply through either another USB-C connection or a barrel jack connection.

 .. image:: pictures/copilot_lite_cables.jpg